Ulla von Höpken: Love affair with Prince Frederick

 In both cases, the royal family was opposed to the love matches.
 However, while the family of Brita Horn supported a marriage between Prince Charles and Brita, the family of Ulla opposed her marriage to Prince Frederick.
 Her family was convinced that a royal marriage would be a mistake and refused to permit it.

 The desired love matches of the princes came to be used by the political parties during the Riksdag of 1769 following the December Crisis (1768).
 The Caps (party), supported by the family of Brita Horn, promised Prince Charles the support of his love marriage to Brita Horn from the Riksdag against the will of the royal house in exchange for his support.
 As a counterattack, the Hats (party) made a similar offer to Prince Frederick: that her marriage to Ulla would be made possible.
 This caused a crisis.
 However, the family of Ulla refused to cooperate with the Hats (party) as they did not wish the marriage to take place, and in 1770, they married Ulla off.

 The family of Ulla forced her to return the ring and presents to the prince and decided that the next proposal to her would be accepted.
 To avoid a royal match, her family organized a marriage with Baron Nils von Höpken (1750–1780), cavalry captain of the Scanian cavalry, a man described as a great beauty who was almost ruined by gambling and spending.
 While the marriage was not entirely arranged, her family encouraged Nils von Höpken as a suitor because he was beautiful and was expected to be able to make Ulla fall in love with him, which she did.

 Ulla and Nils von Höpken married in 1770.
 Prince Frederick was sent on a journey abroad, and when returned one year later, he fell in love with Ulla's cousin, Sophie Piper.

 One of the Three Graces

-Initially, the marriage between Ulla von Höpken and her spouse was happy and passionate.
+Initially, the marriage between von Höpken and her spouse was happy and passionate.
 It was said that they were indifferent to their economic problems as long as they had a bed, and they were likened to Amor and Psyche.
 They had a daughter, Ulrika Sofia Albertina von Höpken (born and died 1772).
 However, her husband suffered from a problem with drinking and gambling, and in 1773, they separated after he had subjected her to spousal abuse out of jealousy.
 After this, they lived separate lives: he spent his time drinking and gambling, and she in "pleasing others".